StephanLuis/input-duration/README.md

 <img src="readme/safariBad.png" alt="drawing" width="60%"/>
 <!-- [![Safari Screen Shot][safari-screenshot]](https://example.com) -->

 Yes!
 It seems CRAZY in 2022 that there is not a native 'time only' input for HTML.
 What I mean is there is no user input control for time rendered independantly of date or time of day.
-Yea, crazy, but now ChronlyHMS is a javascript plugin that creates a UX input control for a value of time simply as hours, minutes, seconds --<b>only</b>! <br> Ever thought, why is it difficult to 'code' a countdown timer?
+Yea, crazy, but now input-duration is a javascript plugin that creates a UX input control for a value of time simply as hours, minutes, seconds --<b>only</b>! <br> Ever thought, why is it difficult to 'code' a countdown timer?
 Why can't it be done with one control?
 Just look at google's timer and other coundown timers!
 All use multiple inputs, usually designed for integers.

 The very worst is Safari on desktop and mobile undermine those snazzy input type=time efforts and update the input depending on OS settings for desktop or provide a control with restricted capability...
 Shouldn't a user be able to 'scientifically' specify a period of time with one control?  <br>The closest HTML5 input type- time when configured with UX for hours to millisecs is very finicky and rendered differently on Chrome and Safari <b>and</b> mobile is different from laptop, so I've simplified that!